W is For…

 A steep, hot climb up the moraine.
 Will we ever get there?

-Wandering – my mind dives deep into the cracks of my confidence and prys the cracks further apart.
+Wandering – my mind dives deep into the cracks of my confidence and pries the cracks further apart.

-Wimpy – how I feel as I bring up the rear of our hiking group constantly gasping for air as I wonder where all of my fitness has gone.
+Wimpy – how I feel as I bring up the rear of our hiking group, constantly gasping for air and wondering where all of my fitness has gone.

 Will you let me carry your bag?
 Asks Claudio.
-No my ridiculous pride makes me insist on carrying what I brought.
+No, my ridiculous pride makes me insist on carrying what I have brought.
 Claudio looks like a rejected little puppy.

 trekking